uwmadison-chm/masterfile/README.md

 Basically, you want Excel-for-Windows-style CSV files with no UTF-8 signature.

+## Dictionaries

+* CSV format
+* Has AT LEAST two columns: component, variable_short
+* Those are the indexes
+* There shouldn't be any repeats in the index
+* The settings.json file should contain a "components" thing that says what should exist in the component column
+* Things with blank component are ignored

 ## Data checks

 Here are some (all?) of the things to do to verify you have semantically reasonable data: